01PenFed Platinum Cashback Rewards Visa Card

 The best gas rewards card is actually issued by a credit union, not an oil company.

 The PenFed Platinum Cashback Rewards Visa pays 5% back on gasoline purchases at the pump no matter which station you use.
-You also earn 2% at supermarkets and one percent everywhere else.
+You also earn 2% in supermarkets and one percent everywhere else.
 In addition, its low APRs make this card one of the best balance-transfer cards, too.

 In order to be eligible for this card, you must be a member of the Pentagon Federal Credit Union.
 If you're in the military or related to someone who is, you're eligible to join.
 PenFed has lots of other good credit cards.